zyadelhady/twitter-clone-Full-stack-/README.md

 This frontend was bootstrapped with Create React App.

-you should install npm package in the server file and you can view the frontend code in the client folder
+you should install npm package in the server file and you can view the frontend code in the client folder.